DHI-GRAS/map-storytelling/README.md

 - marker text layer

 The marker text layer must have the type `text-marker` and include in the `data` key an array of markers having `coordinates`, `text` and `elevation`.
 For it to be visible on the map, the `visible` key must be set to true.
+This layer has the option of animating the appearance through a delay of 2s by using the `animation` key which must be set to `true`.

 - geojson layer